Syedaaneesa/Auto-Rehab/README.md

 – Automated backups to ensure full data protection and reliability.
 – Continuous plugin and theme updates to maintain optimal performance and stability.

-Deployed on a secure WordPress hosting setup with:
+Deployed on a secure WordPress hosting platform featuring:
-– Automated backups to protect data and maintain reliability.
-– Routine plugin and theme updates to ensure top-tier performance and security.
+– Automated backups to safeguard data and ensure reliability – Regular plugin and theme updates to maintain optimal performance and security

 Advanced security protocols implemented for maximum protection → Enhanced security measures deployed to provide top-level protection.